 The afternoon counter he stands behind,

-A baker awaiting the seven days’ chimes
+The baker awaits the seven days’ chimes.

-He’s reminded of beauty, his long life
+He’s reminded of beauty, smiling through a long life.

 He’s an Englishman, born in the West End, he says.